 Bavarian Dampfnudeln or Yeast dumplings is a traditional Bavarian dish.
 They are made out of a yeast dough and can contain eggs or not.
 You would make balls in the size of a fist and then cook them in a closed pot that contains some milk and butter (Bavarian version) or saltwater and grease (Pfalz version).
 When cooked the right way the Dampfnudeln have a golden brown crust on the bottom.
 To get this crust use a pot that has a thick bottom or is made out of cast iron.
 They are cooked by the steam so you need to have a good lid on top of the pot.
-Recipe from Ursula Juarez-Wall - Happy Cooking!
+Recipe from FB follower Ursula U. - Happy Cooking!

 Ingredients Bavarian Dampfnudeln

 Cooking Instructions Bavarian Dampfnudeln

 - Crumble yeast in 1/2 cup lukewarm milk and stir until dissolved.